chezming/openeuler-iSulad/README.md

 #### CLI

+CLI can be used to manage images and containers.

+iSulad uses standart client-server interaction model.
+Where iSula is a client, and iSulad is a server.

-CLI uses the command line to manage images and containers.
-It is a standard C/S architecture model. iSula performs as an independent command line client that talks to the iSulad daemon.
+iSula performs as an independent command line client that talks to the iSulad daemon.

-The commands provided by iSula cover most of the common application scenarios, including the operation interface of the container, such as run, stop, rm, pause, etc, as well as the related operations of the image, such as pull, import, rmi, etc.
+The commands provided by iSula cover most of the common application scenarios.
+Is case of `container` this will be: run, stop, rm, pause, and other.
+For `images` iSulad provides pretty standart set of avaliable operations such as pull, import, rmi, etc.

 #### CRI

-CRI (Container Runtime Interface) implementer can work seamlessly with K8s.

-CRI interface is implemented based on gRPC. iSulad implemented CRI gRPC Server following CRI interface standards.
-CRI gRPC Server includes runtime service and image service, which are used to provide container runtime interface and image operation interface respectively.
-CRI gRPC Server listen on a local unix socket, and the K8s component kubelet runs as a gRPC Client.
+CRI implementation for iSulad complies with the standard k8s gRPC prptocol implementation. iSulad CRI gRPC Server includes runtime service and image service, which are used to provide container runtime interface and image operation interface respectively.

 ## Getting Started